nathanoehlman/selenium-example/README.md

 [http://unexpectedliteral.com/2012/05/09/automated-functional-testing-with-javascript-using-mocha-and-selenium-part-2/](http://unexpectedliteral.com/2012/05/09/automated-functional-testing-with-javascript-using-mocha-and-selenium-part-2/).

 The used test runner is [Mocha](http://visionmedia.github.io/mocha/).
-The two styles of result checking TDD and BDD are shown.
+Two styles of result checking TDD and BDD are shown.
 Both styles are provided by the [Chai](http://chaijs.com/) Library.

 Install the prerequisites